JustinMartinDev/fivem-resource-templates/typescript/nui/vue/README.md

 <h1 align="center">FiveM TypeScript Resource Boilerplate</h1>

 <div align="center">
-This is a simple boilerplate for getting started with TypeScript game-scripts, in FiveM.
+This is a simple boilerplate for getting started with TypeScript game-scripts, with Nui as Vue app in FiveM.
 </div>

 <div align="center">